 - Chalk or transfer paper

 - In your word processing program, open up a new blank file and type in the names you to make the place cards just as if you were typing a document.
 Then highlight the names and choose the font you want to use, the color of the ink and the size.
 For the tags I used the type point size of 125, but every font is sized differently so you might have to play around with the size until you get one that fits the way you envision.

 - I made the font slightly oversized for these tags so the names would fill the entire tag.

-3. To transfer the name to the tag you can use either a piece of chalk, like I did here, or transfer paper that is sold in the craft paint aisle at the craft store.
+3. To transfer the name to the tag you can use either a piece of chalk, like I did for this Framed Chalkboard or transfer paper that is sold in the craft paint aisle at the craft store.

 4. Cut a piece of transfer paper the size of the tag. it does not have to be exact, just big enough to cover the tag.
 Cut your names out of the computer paper and then figure out how you want to place it on the place card.
 I chose an upward angle.

 5. Layer the printed name on top of the transfer paper, then the tag.
 Using a pencil, trace over the name using steady pressure as you write.